usmanity/usmanity/README.md

 ### Hi there 💐

-- 🌱 My current learning goal is typescript (with react).
+- 🌱 My current learning goal is typescript (with react) and go-lang.
 - 💬 Things that interest me: fonts, keyboards, history & lore.
 - 📫 How to reach me: contact@mhmd.us
 - 😄 Pronouns: he/him
 - 🎥 I like to watch comedies, documentaries, and history videos/TV (especially on Youtube).
 - 🎶 See what I'm listening to: https://last.fm/user/usmanity
 - ✍🏽 My blog is: https://blog.usmanity.com
-- 🏠 [My homepage](https://usmanity.com?ref=github-readme.md) is currently a work in progress, I'm slowly fixing it up.
+- 🏠 Go check out my [homepage](https://usmanity.com?ref=github-readme.md).

 <!--
 **usmanity/usmanity** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.